Mapping Inheritance to Relational Databases

 Another problem is that, it is not possible to use constrains such as not null for a subclass.

-is an essential field for all Customer
+For example, customerNumber is an essential field for all Customer records.

-would prevent us from storing other objects without customerNumber
+Yet applying not null constrain for customerNumber would prevent us from storing other objects without customerNumber such as Maintainer.

 2) Class Table Inheritance